tongson/taarr/README.md

 [2] https://github.com/xsc/bashing
 [3] git://bitreich.org/drist

+Your shell script multi-tool.
+Can be used for:

+1. Runbooks
+2. Launchers
+3. Deployment
+4. Release Engineering
+5. Builds
+6. Compiles

 # WHY

 I tried building by own Lua-based configuration management software.
 A little more than thousand commits in, I realized the oneshot nature of shell scripts more convenient.